nushell/rfcs/text/0004-type-deduction.md

 e.G. `echo 1..$var` $var is of type Int as only Int is allowed in a range expression.
 Special cases are listed below.

-## As a positional argument to a command | As a argument to flag
+## As a commands mandatory positional argument | As a argument to flag
 ```shell Example positional argument
 ls $path | where $filter
 $path -> SyntaxShape::FilePath